tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * The model is defined as a `Sequential` instance.

-* The first layer is an `Embedding` type, this layer processes the integer-encoded sequence of each review comment to create a dense vector representation that will be used by the `LSTM` layer.
+* The first layer is an `Embedding` type.
+This layer processes the integer-encoded sequence of each review comment to create a dense vector representation that will be used by the `LSTM` layer.

 * Next, we add an `LSTM` layer with `280` units (the double of the `max_words` variable as initial test value).
 This layer transforms the dense vector into a single vector that contains information about the entire sequence that will be used by the activation function in the `Dense` layer to score the sentiment.

-* Potentially, adding more `LSTM` layers and input units can lead to better results.
+* Adding more `LSTM` layers and input units can potentially lead to better results.

 * Finally, we add a `Dense` output layer with a sigmoid activation function to predict the probability of a review being positive.